The Ultimate Guide to T4 Slips

 T4s are a pretty reliable bunch, arriving annually at the very beginning of March, a good eight weeks before tax day.
 If an employer mails in the slips, the T4s must be postmarked on the last day of February, or the employer will risk being assessed penalties.

 The T4 is the king of the jungle in an ecosystem of hundreds of slips.
-Completists may enjoy spending hours reviewing the CRA’s “forms listed by number” pagebut for brevity’s sake, we’ll acquaint you with a few of T4s more popular cousins.
-What do all these T slips have in common?
+Completists may enjoy spending hours reviewing the CRA’s “forms listed by number” page, but for brevity’s sake, we’ll acquaint you with a few of T4’s more popular cousins.
+What do all these T-slips have in common?
 They’re statements of income and both you and the CRA receive copies.

 • T3: statement of trust income allocations and designations

-• T4A(OAS): statement of Old Age Security benefits.
+• T4A(OAS): statement of Old Age Security benefits

-• T4RSP: statement of RRSP withdrawals
+• T4RSP: statement of Registered Retirement Savings Plan income

 • T5: statement of investment income

-The Most Important Boxes on the T4
+The most important boxes on the T4

 We’re not big on playing favourites.
 We love all the boxes on the T4, and if you do too, check out the CRA’s guide that outlines the purpose of every box on the form.